 I am just back from fifteen days in Haiti and wanted to write a personal message to say thank you to all the donors who made the following things possible!
 If you missed any of our updates be sure to check the One Hundred For Haiti Facebook page to get caught up!

 - In the first week of the trip, we (Michael Scott, One Hundred For Haiti supporter from Seattle) and I joined a group from Peacework Medical who do incredible work in Haiti by putting in medical clinics in extremely rural areas.
 We helped Peacework members with their new clinic in Gard Hiram (a tiny village near Ranquitte, a small town in the northeast of Haiti).
 We leveled the floors with dirt so that they could be flattened and cemented, helped build benches for the clinic, painted the walls, and most importantly: we established our Moto Logistics Program in the town of Ranquitte and the village of Gard Hiram so that patients can have better access to the clinic.
 These motos will save patient lives, give jobs to drivers, and help both communities be more mobile.

 - We established a plan to save thousands of lives in the area around Ranquitte through our new Rural Water Project.
-Read more about it at the link.
-We are going to save thousands of people from cholera this year with your help.
+Read more about it at the link and at the Rural Water Project link above.
+We are going to help save 12,000-15000 people from being exposed to cholera over the next few years with your help.

 - After that week in Ranquitte, the medical / support team went home and I drove around solo around Haiti for eight additional days doing the following: